Monthly Archives: November 2013

 Different people had (and have) various reactions to psilocybin.
 Getting clear memories of our past lives might be asking a lot.
 But as stated by HowStuffWorks, “There can be a changed perception of one’s place in the universe and a feeling of communing with a higher power.”
 The supernatural link between my protagonists and Goddess Athene strengthens this ability.

 I’m working quite hard on The Sixth Labyrinth, preparing it for a 2014 release.
-It is a sequel to In the Moon of Asterion, and the fourth book in The Child of the Erinyes series.
-The first three books are available at Amazon, Barnes & Noble, and iTunes.
+It is a sequel to The Moon Casts a Spell, and the fifth book in The Child of the Erinyes series, all of which are available at Amazon, Barnes & Noble, and iTunes.
 (Update: 2014 hasn’t happened.
 Hopefully The Sixth Labyrinth will find its way to bookshelves in early 2015.)

 Photo: “Bust Attis CdM” by Jastrow (2006).
 Licensed under Public domain via Wikimedia Commons – http://commons.wikimedia.org/wiki/File:Bust_Attis_CdM.jpg#mediaviewer/File:Bust_Attis_CdM.jpg